The psychology behind it

 1. 1You set a personal goal with clear, measurable criteria.

-2. 2You establish a significant stake that you must pay if the goal is not achieved.
+2. 2You set a significant stake that you must pay if you do not achieve it.

 3. 3A partner monitors your progress and provides support.